devslopes/mosaic-cli-wallet/README.md

 # Test vs Production

-The npm package for cache-wallet is on the MainNet (production)
+The npm package for mosaic-cli-wallet is on the MainNet (production)

 This repo is set on the TestNet.
 You can change this any time.